LSEG-API-Samples/Example.RTSDK.Java.MavenPomGenerator/README.md

 ## <a id="prerequisite"></a>Prerequisite

-All scripts require [Ruby](https://www.ruby-lang.org/en/) compiler.
+All scripts require [Ruby](https://www.ruby-lang.org/en/) compiler or [Docker Desktop](https://www.docker.com/products/docker-desktop/) application to run.

 The application logic of this tool is simple enough that you can re-create in other programming language.
 I am choosing Ruby because its simplicity.